MRLintern/Partial-Differential-Equations_deal.II/README.md

 2. OS: `Ubuntu 20.04`
 3. `CMake`
 4. Text editor: Any will do. `Sublime Text` was used
+5. Image viewer for results.
+Some will be `.eps` or `.svg` image files.
+For `.eps` files use the document viewer `evince`.
+For the `.svg` files, use    `inkview`.

 ## Instalation & Configuration

+[Download](https://www.dealii.org/download.html) the library and go to the current release box.
+Now follow the instructions:

+        $ tar dealii-9.4.1.tar.gz
+        $ mv dealii-9.4.1 /to-your-desired-location
+        $ cd dealii-9.4.1
+        $ cmake .